llbit/chunky-docs/docs/headless.md

         java -jar ChunkyLauncher.jar --update

-3. Make Chunky download some Minecraft version (for example 1.7.4):
+3. Make Chunky download some Minecraft version (for example 1.11.2):

-        java -jar ChunkyLauncher.jar -download-mc 1.7.4
+        java -jar ChunkyLauncher.jar -download-mc 1.11.2

-4. Optional: create an alias for Chunky.
-For Bash you can do this:

-        echo "alias chunky='java -jar $(pwd)/ChunkyLauncher.jar'" >> ~/.bashrc

 Rendering
 ---------

-Rendering a scene using the command-line interface is simple, assuming that you have set up the scene parameters and copied your scene files to your directory (default=`~/.chunky/scenes`).
+Rendering a scene using the command-line interface is simple, assuming that you have set up the scene parameters and copied your scene files to your scene directory (default=`$CHUNKY_HOME/scenes`).

-The simplest way to render a scene is to just run the command
+The simplest way to render a scene is to run the command

     chunky -render SceneName

 Replace `SceneName` with the name of your scene.
-Omitting the scene name prints a list of available scenes and the path to the current scene directory.
+Run this command to print a list of all available scenes:

+    chunky -list-scenes

-Chunky will keep rendering until it reaches the target SPP or until the process is ended.
-You can terminate Chunky prematurely by hitting `Ctrl-C`.
-However, remember that the scene is not saved except for every so many samples, as determined by the `dumpFrequency` scene setting, or when the render has completed.
+Chunky will keep rendering until it reaches the target SPP.
+You can stop Chunky prematurely by hitting `Ctrl-C`, however this does not save the current rendering progress!
+The render progress is normally saved after intervals determined by the `dumpFrequency` scene setting.

-If you have rendered a scene for a while and just want to be able to create a snapshot without waiting for it to complete you can use the `-snapshot` command which takes the latest render dump and creates a snapshot from that:
+Snapshots can be created from a scene with some saved rendering progress by using the `-snapshot` command:

     chunky -snapshot SceneName snapshot.png

-The `snapshot.png` part of the command is the path to the Png file to create.
+The `snapshot.png` part of is the filename for the Png file to create.

 Command-Line Options
 --------------------